About the Program

 General Guidelines

-- All courses taken to fulfill the minor requirements below must be taken for a letter grade.
+All upper-division courses must be taken for a letter grade.

-- A minimum of three of the upper division courses taken to fulfill the minor requirements must be completed at UC Berkeley.
+A minimum of three of the upper-division courses taken to fulfill the minor requirements must be completed at UC Berkeley.

-- Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement, for Letters & Science students.
+Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement, for Letters & Science students.

-- No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.
+No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.

-- All minor requirements must be completed within the unit ceiling.
+All minor requirements must be completed within the unit ceiling.
 (For further information regarding the unit ceiling, please see the College Requirements tab.)

 Students are eligible to declare when they: